S0R3d/K_Multip/README.md

 * ### void carry_over_digits(int* ,int )
 Function that receive an 'array' after-sum and reduce all values in digit.
-WARNING: This function has a bug: remove carry-over of more significant digits.

 * ### void number_to_digits(int ,int* ,int )
 Function that receive a number and convert it in an 'array' of digits, with more significant digit on first position.